RISE-Remote-Intranet-School-Environment/RISE-student-help/readme.md

 ## :blue_book: Code documentation

 The code is documented using `Javadoc`.
-You can view the code documentation by loading the [index.html][code-documentation].
+You can view the code documentation by loading [index.html][code-documentation] file.

 ### Class